 You have legal responsibilities, which by law, require you to make an appearance on your case.
 Your appearance date is noted on your citation, bond, summons, or relase papers.
-You or your attorney may appear in person in open court to enter your plea.
+You and your attorney must appear in person in open court to enter your plea.

-Arraignment settings are held on the 1st and 3rd Wednesdays and Thursdays of most months beginning at 8:00 a.m. and Reset Dockets are at 1:30 pm.
-Pretrials are scheduled at 1:30 p.m. each 1st and 3rd Wednesdays and Thursdays of the month at 1:30 p.m.
+Arraignment settings are held on some Wednesdays and every Thursday of most months beginning at 8:00 a.m. and Reset Dockets are at 1:30 pm.
+Pretrials are scheduled at 1:30 p.m. each Thursday of the month.
 Juveniles are scheduled for arraignments at 1:30 p.m.
 Parents will be notified by mail of the court date.
 Everyone that has a provisional license is required to appear in court.
 The Attorney Dockets are scheduled at 8:30 a.m. on the 2nd Thursday of the month.
 We will notify those attorneys by fax of those new dates.
-Jury Trials and are scheduled according to the number of cases, usually on the fourth Thursday of the month but the dates are to be announced.
-Non-Jury (Bench) Trials are scheduled at 1:00 p.m. every other month on the 2nd Thursday of the month but those dates are to be announced.
+Jury Trials and are scheduled according to the number of cases on a Thursday, but the dates are to be announced.
+Non-Jury (Bench) Trials are scheduled at 1:00 p.m. on a Thursday, but those dates are to be announced as well.